NSM marks 10 years of safely delivering the sustainment needs of the Royal Australian Navy fleet

 Since entering WAMA, NSM has adapted its business approach to become an Inclusive Prime model that integrates not just Australian industry, but four key building blocks for effective, efficient, scalable and adaptable naval support and sustainment services.

 It is with the benefits of the Inclusive Prime approach that NSM became the Asset Class Prime Contractor to undertake the asset management of the Canberra Class Landing helicopter Docks (LHD) and the LHD Landing Craft (LLC) in 2018.

 In 2019, NSM opened an office in North Sydney and another in Canberra to facilitate and support relationships with our customers and supply chain.
-In June, we completed a six-month phase in of the Navy’s Canberra Class and Landing Craft vessels, to commence the sustainment support program in July.
+In June, NSM completed a six-month phase in of the LHD ACPC contract, to commence the sustainment support program in July.